Viruses, Bacteria, and Parasites in the Digestive Tract

 What are viruses, bacteria, and parasites?

 Viruses, bacteria, and parasites are living organisms that are found all around us.
-They exist in water and soil, on the surfaces of foods that we eat and on surfaces that we touch, such as countertops in the bathroom or kitchen.
-Some bacteria live in and on our bodies and do not cause problems.
-Other kinds of bacteria (as well as parasites and viruses) can make us quite ill if they invade our bodies.
-Bacteria and viruses can live outside of the human body (for instance, on a countertop) sometimes for many hours or days.
-Parasites, however, require a living host in order to survive.
+They are in water and soil, and on the surfaces of foods that we eat.
+They are also on surfaces that we touch, such as countertops in the bathroom or kitchen.
+Some bacteria live in and on our bodies and don’t cause problems.
+Other kinds of bacteria (as well as parasites and viruses) can make us very sick if they get inside our bodies.
+Bacteria and viruses can live outside of the human body (such as on a countertop) sometimes for many hours or days.
+But parasites need a living host in order to survive.

 Bacteria and parasites can usually be destroyed with antibiotics.
-On the other hand, antibiotics cannot kill viruses.
-Children with viral illnesses can be given medications to make them comfortable, but antibiotics are ineffective against treating these infections.
+But antibiotics can’t kill viruses.
+Children with viral illnesses can be given medicines to make them comfortable.
+But antibiotics don’t fight viral infections.

-Bacteria, viruses, and parasites can cause a wide variety of illnesses, and can infect any of the organs of the body.
-Viruses are often responsible for respiratory illnesses (such as the common cold) and digestive illnesses (such as diarrhea).
+Bacteria, viruses, and parasites can cause a wide variety of illnesses.
+They can infect any organ in the body.
+Viruses are often the cause of respiratory illnesses (such as the common cold) and digestive illnesses (such as diarrhea).
 Bacteria can infect any part of the body, but often cause diarrhea when they invade the digestive tract.

 What is diarrhea?

-Diarrhea can be caused by a variety of bacteria, viruses, and parasites.
-Children can also have diarrhea without having an infection, such as when diarrhea is caused by food allergies or as a result of taking medications (such as antibiotics).
-A child is considered to have diarrhea when the child's bowel movements are both more frequent than usual and looser and more watery than usual.
+Diarrhea can be caused by many types of bacteria, viruses, and parasites.
+Children can also have diarrhea without having an infection.
+For example, diarrhea can be caused by food allergies or by certain medicines (such as antibiotics).
+A child has diarrhea when bowel movements are loose and watery, and more frequent than normal.

-Children with diarrhea may have additional symptoms including nausea, vomiting, stomach aches, headache, or fever.
+Children with diarrhea may have other symptoms including nausea, vomiting, stomach aches, headache, or fever.

 How does a child usually come in contact with bacteria, viruses, or parasites that cause diarrhea?

-When touching the stool of an infected person (such as when touching soiled diapers)
+By touching the stool of an infected person (such as when touching dirty diapers)

-When touching an object contaminated with the stool of an infected person, and then ingesting the germs--this usually occurs by touching the mouth with a contaminated hand (can occur at day care centers or at home in areas where diapered babies play)
+By touching an object contaminated with the stool of an infected person, and then ingesting the germs.
+This usually happens by touching the mouth with the contaminated hand.
+(This can occur at day-care centers or at home in areas where diapered babies play.)

 Why is infection with these organisms a concern?

-Viruses, bacteria, and parasites that invade the digestive tract usually cause diarrhea.
-Large amounts of water are lost with the diarrhea, leading to dehydration in children.
-Children become dehydrated much quicker than adults, and this can lead to serious problems if fluids are not replaced.
-Infections caused by parasites and a few types of infections caused by bacteria may also need treatment with medications.
+Viruses, bacteria, and parasites that get inside the digestive tract usually cause diarrhea.
+Large amounts of water are lost with the diarrhea, causing dehydration in children.
+Children become dehydrated much quicker than adults.
+This can cause serious problems if fluids are not replaced.
+Infections caused by parasites and a few types of infections caused by bacteria may also need treatment with medicines.

 Also, children with a severely weakened immune system are at risk for more serious disease.
 Symptoms may be more severe and could lead to serious illness.
-Examples of persons with weakened immune systems include those with HIV/AIDS, cancer and transplant patients who are taking certain immunosuppressive drugs, and those with inherited diseases that affect the immune system.
+People with weakened immune systems include those who:

 Common bacteria, viruses, and parasites that cause diarrhea

 The CDC recognizes E. coli as a foodborne illness.
+This means it is spread by consuming contaminated food or drink.
 Infection often leads to bloody diarrhea, stomach cramps, vomiting, and fever.

 Most E. coli illness has been associated with eating undercooked, contaminated ground beef.
 E. coli bacteria live in the intestines of healthy cattle and, although the number of organisms required to cause disease is not known, it is suspected to be very small.
 Meat becomes contaminated during slaughter, and organisms can be thoroughly mixed into beef when it is ground.
 Contaminated beef looks and smells normal.
 Other ways to transmit E. coli include:

 Bacteria in diarrhea stools of infected people can be passed from one person to another if hygiene or handwashing habits are inadequate.
 This is particularly likely among toddlers who are not toilet trained.
-Family members and playmates of these children are at high risk of becoming infected.Young children typically shed the organism in their feces for a week or two after their illness resolves.
+Family members and playmates of these children are at high risk of becoming infected.Young children typically pass the organism in their steel for a week or 2 after their illness resolves.